hygiabank/backend_api_template/README.md

 # Backend System Setup and Update

+## Task Julia Remus

+Supposing that this controls a team, it could be handled the average time in the company.

+Another hypothesis is to assign a label to each person, like: "student", "self-employeed", "CLT" and retrieve some aggregation from that.

+I don't know exactly how much work you need to me to do..... so I only calculate average age, accumulated users and new users per time.

 ## Overview

 This README outlines the commands necessary to start and update a backend system composed of a FastAPI application and a PostgreSQL database.